 Everyone in a vehicle needs protection!
-That includes infants and all children smaller than adult size.
-In fact, the law in every state in the United States and in every Canadian province says children up to some age must be restrained while in a vehicle.
+That include infants and all children smaller than adult size to used the law in every state in the United States and meters Canadian province says children up to semange must be restrained while in a vehicle.